emissary-ingress/emissary/user-guide/knative.md

 #### Installation

-Install latest Knative serving with Ambassdaor handling traffic to your serverless applications by following the instructions [here](https://knative.dev/docs/install/knative-with-ambassador/).
+Install the latest Knative Serving with Ambassador handling traffic to your serverless applications by following the instructions [here](https://knative.dev/docs/install/knative-with-ambassador/).

-See the [Knative documentation](https://knative.dev/docs/) for more information on what else Knative can do.
+See the [Knative documentation](https://knative.dev/docs/) for more information.